Mowbray Engineering Company

 In 1981, EPA sampled contaminated soil and dug up the top six inches of contaminated soil at the site.

-In 1987, EPA began cleanup activities at the site.
-EPA dug up contaminated soil, solidified the soil and placed a cap over the solidified materials.
+In 1986, EPA issued a cleanup plan and in 1987, EPA began cleanup activities at the site.
+EPA dug up contaminated soil, solidified the soil, placed the solidified materials onsite, and placed a cap over the solidified materials.
 During cleanup activities, EPA dug up 3,350 transformers on the northwest side of the site.

 EPA completed cleanup activities in 1991 and deleted the site from the NPL in 1993.

-The site’s fourth Five-Year Review, completed in 2008, found that the cleanup continues to protect people and the environment.
+The site’s fifth Five-Year Review, completed in 2013, found that the cleanup continues to protect people and the environment.